 Brian De Palma—whose admiration for Alfred Hitchcock led to him being the American heir apparent to the pioneering director—directed this erotic thriller about a young actor who stalks a beautiful woman in scenes reminiscent of Rear Window.
-Melanie Griffith stars as a porn star who attempts to crack the case.
+Melanie Griffith plays a porn star who attempts to discover the identity of the killer.
 Roger Ebert called it “an exhilarating exercise in pure filmmaking, a thriller in the Hitchcock tradition in which there’s no particular point except that the hero is flawed, weak, and in terrible danger — and we identify with him completely.”

-Part erotic thriller and part Satanic horror movie, Angel Heart stars pre-plastic-surgery Mickey Rourke as Johnny Angel, a detective who is hired by a shadowy man in Harlem named “Louis Cyphre” (Lucifer), who is played by Robert De Niro in an attempt to impersonate famed director Martin Scorsese.
-Johnny’s research takes him to rural Louisiana, where he meets a young voodoo witch played by Lisa Bonet, whose topless appearance in the film led to her firing from the wholesome 80s sitcom The Cosby Show.
+Part neo-noir and part Satanic horror movie, Angel Heart stars pre-plastic-surgery Mickey Rourke as Johnny Angel, a detective who is hired by a shadowy man in Harlem named “Louis Cyphre” (Lucifer) in an attempt to impersonate famed director Martin Scorsese.
+Johnny’s research takes him to rural Louisiana, where he meets a young voodoo witch played by Lisa Bonet, whose topless appearance in the film led to her firing from the wholesome 80s sitcom The Cosby Show (even more remarkable now that we know what Bill Cosby was doing without ever getting fired).
 In one memorable scene that had to be edited to avoid an “X” rating, the pair have sex in a rundown shack during a rainstorm, and the leaking raindrops turn to blood.
-Roger Ebert says Angel Heart “has the unsettled logic of a nightmare, in which nothing fits and everything seems inevitable and there are a lot of arrows in the air and they are all flying straight at you.”

-A breakout hit at the Cannes Film Festival—winning the coveted Palme D’Or and a Best Actor award for James Spader—sex, lies, and videotape (the lower-case spelling in the title is intentional) stars Spader as an impotent voyeur who has a habit of filming women who talk about their sex lives.
-Trouble naturally ensues, and we gradually realize that the liar in the equation may be Spader.
+A breakout hit at the Cannes Film Festival—making Soderbergh the youngest director to win the Palme D’Or and earning a Best Actor award for James Spader—sex, lies, and videotape (the lower-case spelling in the title is intentional) stars Spader as an impotent voyeur who has a habit of filming women who talk about their sex lives and fantasies.
 Director Steven Soderbergh claims that “Video is a way of distancing ourselves from people and events….We tend to think that we can experience things because we watched them on tape.”
 The Washington Post calls sex, lies, and videotape “a wry, highly watchable piece that comes across as a great first effort by a film-school graduate.”

 Based on a 1969 novel called The Plastic Nightmare, Shattered stars Tom Berenger stars as a man who survives a car crash with his body intact but his memory erased.
-He has no idea of who he is or how he got where he is.
+He has no idea of who he is.
 The Washington Post gave Shattered high praise: “It’s been years since a thriller has worked on this many levels; it’s like a Chinese puzzle box, an interlocking complex of mysterious details with the ultimate mystery of Dan’s identity at its dark center….
 This is a startlingly satisfying, complex bit of moviemaking.
 A shadowy modern noir that’s cynical to its marrow, and truly blacker than black.”

-Shannon Tweed, the wife of rock star Gene Simmons from KISS, stars as a radio talk-show relationship counselor who is trapped in a sexless and loveless marriage.
+In this TV movie Shannon Tweed, the wife of rock star Gene Simmons from KISS, stars as a radio talk-show relationship counselor who is trapped in a sexless and loveless marriage.
 When a man at a bar makes a pass at her, she accepts.
-But when he becomes too possessive, she backs away—especially after realizing that he’s stolen her husband’s gun.
+The trouble begins when he becomes too possessive and steals her husband’s gun.

-Kevin Costner stars as a former Secret Service agent who is hired to protect rock star Whitney Houston from a violent stalker.
-A sexual relationship gradually emerges between the two.
+Kevin Costner stars as a former Secret Service agent who is hired to protect pop star Whitney Houston from a violent stalker and a steamy sexual relationship emerges between the two.
 The film was written by Lawrence Kasdan in the 1970s with Steve McQueen and Diana Ross as the intended costars.
-The film’s soundtrack sold an estimated 45 million copies and as of 2021 was the most successful movie soundtrack of all time.
+Kevin Costner, a producer on this film, fought to have Whitney Houston star opposite of him.
+The film’s soundtrack sold an estimated 45 million copies and as of 2021 was the number one most successful movie soundtrack of all time.